-After you zest the lemon, you’ll mix the lemon juice with some almond milk, stir, and set aside.
+After you zest the lemon, you’ll mix the lemon juice with some almond milk or other plant-based milk, stir, and set aside.
 You’ll notice that the milk will curdle fairly quickly like buttermilk.

-Try preheating your oven to a high temperature (in this case, 425°F/220°C. Then, before adding the muffin pan to the oven, reduce the heat back to the standard temperature of 350°F/175°C. This dual temperature system creates muffins with lighter, fluffier muffins with taller domes.
+This dual temperature system creates lighter, fluffier muffins with taller domes.
 This is because the higher temperature causes the baking powder to act quickly, creating a burst of steam that lifts the muffin batter and preventing the muffins from spreading out. #scienceagain

 As I mentioned, these muffins are on the healthier side, but if you don’t really care about being healthy, drizzle on some of the Lemon Icing!
 It’s made with just three ingredients and simply requires a bowl and a whisk.

 If you try out these Vegan Blueberry Lemon Poppy Seed Muffins, be sure to tag me on Instagram so I can see you recreations!

 - 1 extra-large lemon, or 2 small lemons

 - 1/3 cup almond milk or other non-dairy milk

 - 1 1/2 cups (~180g) all-purpose flour* + 3 extra tablespoons**

 - 2/3 cup (~75g) almond flour or meal

 - 2 teaspoons aluminum-free baking powder